-A reasonable asking price should factor the true earnings of the business and what the market is willing to pay.
-Business patterns, systems, competition, markets, quality of service or product, staff and operational factors are all predictors of future earnings that need to be taken into account.
+A reasonable asking price should factor in the true earnings of the business and what the market is willing to pay.
+Business patterns, systems, competition, markets, quality of service or product, staff, and operational factors are all predictors of future earnings that need to be taken into account.

 And in Canada, as in the U.S., businesses with reasonable asking prices are selling.
 (TWEET THIS)

 “It’s a great time to sell because of the strong market.
 And these results go to show that if a business is priced correctly, it’s getting sold,” explained Michael Camerota, M&AMI, CBI Touchstone Advisors, in the Q4 2015 Market Pulse Survey.*

 He continues: “What we don’t know is how many businesses haven’t sold because they were listed over a realistic benchmark.
 If you work with the right business broker, they will have the tools and resources to price your business correctly.”